-Coronavirus antibody study will gauge prevalence of COVID-19 in Washington state
+Antibody study will gauge prevalence of COVID-19 in Washington state

 As valuable as large-scale serological surveys are to getting control of COVID-19’s spread, not many have been done, besides one in New York City, because they are expensive and require funding from the federal government or foundations, Devaraj said.

-Vulcan had previously given to UW Medicine’s COVID-19 Emergency Response Fund, but was looking for more opportunities to help, said Paul Keating, head of philanthropy at Vulcan.
+The Paul G. Allen Family Foundation had previously given to UW Medicine’s COVID-19 Emergency Response Fund but was looking for more opportunities to help, said Paul Keating, head of philanthropy at Vulcan, the company founded by the late Paul Allen and his sister, Jody Allen.

-“The idea, generally, that we could help potentially put some additional data and scientific insight into the hands of planners and policymakers, and to inform the recovery, was really right along the lines of what we were looking for,” he said.
+“The idea, generally, that we could help potentially put some additional data and scientific insight into the hands of planners and policymakers, and to inform the recovery, was really right along the lines of what we were looking for,” Keating said.

 The survey, which will include 7,000 people, is modeled on an established strategy developed by the Centers for Disease Control and Prevention.
 Participants from all the state’s census tracts will be contacted by telephone, email or the U.S. Postal Service to be randomly invited to join.
 This system steers participation away from self-selection, Jerome said.

-Note: Correction: A previous version of this story misstated where funding came from for this research.
-It was from the Paul G. Allen Family Foundation, not from Vulcan.